winitzki/scall/tutorial/programming_dhall.md

 It is also impossible to implement a function that determines whether a given stream   terminates.

-Streams represent conceptually "infinite" structures, and working with those structures in System Fω often requires an explicit upper bound on the number of possible iterations.
+Streams represent conceptually "infinite" structures, and working with those structures in System F$\omega$ often requires an explicit upper bound on the number of possible iterations.

 #### The  `cons` constructor for streams.
 Performance issues